aniquetrip/course-dbt/greenery/week2_README.md

 ### Part 2.
 Tests

 **We added some more models and transformed some data!
 Now we need to make sure they’re accurately reflecting the data.
 Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above**

-I've added the following generic tests to some of the columns in either staging or mart models.
+I've added some generic tests to some of the columns both in staging or mart models.
 I used unique and not nulll tests on the primary key columns (so the id columns) because these values should be unique.
-Also these should not be null since these id columsn are used to join to other tables.
-In the mart models, I also added positive valuesf for values that should not be negative, like for example the total_orders or total_page_views columns.
+Also these should not be null since these id columns are used to join to other tables.
+In the mart models, I also added positive values test for values that should not be negative, like for example the total_orders or total_page_views columns.

 **Your stakeholders at Greenery want to understand the state of the data each day.
 Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.**